OuhscBbmc/DeSheaToothakerIntroStats/Chapter03/Chapter03.md

 ### encourage you to investigate if interactive graphics would contribute towards communicating your research results.

 ### Possible Narration:
-### Choose colors consistently for the same variables, and differently for different variables
+### Choose colors consistently for the same variable *sets*, and contrastingly for different variables.
+### Think of the cognitive distance between variable *sets* (which is different that between factor levels, or between variables).

 #####################################
 # TODO: